QuestCode/thema-2.1-slm/Leertaken/Project/Inleveren Stadman/Capacity Planning service desk.md

-# Capacity planning service desk
+# Capacity Planning Service Desk

 Because there will be a fixed amount of users on the system, the supplier can make an accurate estimate of the amount of users that will contact the Service desk.